The Magician (1949 film)

-The Magician (Spanish:El Mago) is a 1949 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas, Leonora Amar and José Baviera.
+The Magician (Spanish: El Mago) is a 1949 Mexican comedy film directed by Miguel M. Delgado and starring Mario "Cantinflas" Moreno, Leonora Amar and José Baviera.
 The film tells the story of lookalike hired from an agency to take the place of a magician who has gone on holiday.

 The film's sets were designed by the art director Gunther Gerszo.

-A Small chunk of the film is Shown in the Background of Episode 2 of Season 2 of Breaking Bad.
+A small chunk of the film is shown in the background of Episode 2 of Season 2 of Breaking Bad.